 You don’t want to end up like Jack in "The Shining" – Jack Nicholson’s novelist character holed himself up in a remote haunted hotel to focus on writing, and he eventually went haywire, churning out "All work and no play makes Jack a dull boy," over and over.

-Co-working allows you to get out of the house and soak in the world from perspective other than your four walls.
-You might discover different phenomenon just by stepping away from your familiar surroundings.
-And those co-workers of yours can make excellent guinea pigs to try out your ideas before turning them in to clients.
+Co-working allows you to get out of the house and soak in the world from a perspective other than your four walls.
+You might discover different phenomena just by stepping away from your familiar surroundings.
+And those co-workers of yours can make excellent guinea pigs try out your ideas before turning them into clients.

 3. Fewer distractions

 Some people – no matter how good they are at their job – just weren’t cut out for working from home full time.
 Whether it’s a leaf blower outside, a demanding puppy, or Oprah on the television, distractions can destroy your aim at meeting a deadline.
 Remember your 9-to-5 days?
 You tackled your tasks so you could get out of the office and head home.
 Therefore by going to a co-working space, can provide the atmosphere you need to buckle down.